alexlimxiangwei/CSC3107_Information_Visualisation/_extensions/quarto-ext/poster/typst-template.typ

   // Footer text.
   // For instance, Name of Conference, Date, Location.
   // or Course Name, Date, Instructor.
-  footer_text: "Footer Text",
+  footer_text: "",

   // Any URL, like a link to the conference website.
-  footer_url: "Footer URL",
+  footer_url: "Information Visualisation",

   // Email IDs of the authors.
   footer_email_ids: "Email IDs (separated by commas)",